gscontras/ESSLLI-2016/chapters/1-introduction.md

 ---
 layout: chapter
-title: Introduction
+title: Introducing the Rational Speech-Acts framework
-description: "An introductiion to the language understanding as Bayesian inference"
+description: "An introduction to the language understanding as Bayesian inference"
 ---

 ### Day 1: Language understanding as Bayesian inference